Archdiocese of Baltimore Archives

 Reference Library

 The Archives maintains a reference library for the use of staff and researchers.
-While the majority of books are related to the history of the archdiocese, including biographies of Archbishops and other prominent individuals, there are a number of works on state and local history and the U.S. Catholic Church in general.
-The library also has copies of the archdiocese’s annual directory, the Official Catholic Directory, and the Annuario Pontificio.
-The Archives maintains subscriptions to the following journals: Catholic Historical Review, U.S. Catholic Historian, Maryland Historical Magazine, and Maryland Genealogical Society.
+While the majority of books are related to the history of the Archdiocese, including biographies of Archbishops and other prominent individuals, there are a number of works on state and local history and the U.S. Catholic Church in general.
+The library also has copies of the Archdiocese’s annual directory and the Official Catholic Directory.
+The Archives maintains subscriptions to the following journals: Maryland Historical Magazine and Maryland Genealogical Society.